 Beginning movement classes for actors.
 The performer develops an understanding of the relationship of movement to characterization and the need to cultivate physical and emotional relationships in body movement.
 A variety of methods, such as Alexander technique, Tai Chi, and Yoga, are used to help the student create a relaxed, alert physical instrument.
+The course is repeatable for credit.
 THA 2015 is a continuation of 1015.